 Welcome to Mile End Hospital

-Mile End Hospital provides a number of services for people with chronic conditions and is home to Early Diagnosis Centre (EDC) which aims to detect disease early and boost cancer survival rates for patients in north east London.
+Mile End Hospital provides a number of services for people with chronic conditions and is also home to Early Diagnosis Centre (EDC).

-The rest of the site hosts other partner services and organisations including Whizz-Kids wheelchair service, XX GP practice Place Health Centre and Tower Hamlets GP Care Group .
+The rest of the site hosts other partner services and organisations including Whizz Mobility, XX Place Health GP practice, and Tower Hamlets GP Care Group .

 How to find Mile End Hospital